Reviews You Can Rely On

 Active Noise Cancelling Yes

 Considering their premium price tag, we expected stronger performance across the board.
-If noise cancellation and call quality are your top priorities, consider the Bose QuietComfort Ultra, Jabra Elite 10 Gen 2 (for Android), or Apple AirPods Pro (for iPhone).
-All of these options outperform the Sennheiser Momentum 4 in those categories.
+If noise cancellation and call quality are your top priorities, consider the Bose QuietComfort Ultra, or Apple AirPods Pro.
+Both of these options outperform the Sennheiser Momentum 4 in those categories.
+While the seal was solid, some testers found the earbuds to be a bit big and bulky, occasionally coming loose during movement.
+“I think they're great for everyday listening, but if you're planning to work out often, you might prefer something lighter and more secure,” noted our lead tester, Rachael.
 Still, if you're an audiophile seeking the best available sound, these are our top recommendations.
 As one tester puts it, “it's hard to settle for tin once you've had gold.

 Read more: Sennheiser Momentum 4 review